How To Guides

 Our deck boards have a coverage of 120mm.
 If your deck in 4m x 2.7m and you want the boards to run the 2.7m length you would do the following.

-If your deck is not square you can simply work out the square meterage.
-Square meterage does not allow for cutting or waist so bear this in mind when ordering.
+You can also do your workings out based on square meterage.
+Square meterage does not allow for cutting or waste so consider this when ordering.

 Example 4m x 5m deck.